 Year: 1978 – 1981

-Time now to find and fix this weird deck control issue.
+Time to find and fix this weird Kenwood KD-650 control issue.

-Next step in the overhaul of a KD-600 / 650 involves a bunch of adjustments.
+The next step in the overhaul of a Kenwood KD-650 or KD-600 involves a bunch of adjustments.
 Don’t be tempted to ‘twiddle’ trimmers if you don’t know what you are doing or you’ll end up with a deck that doesn’t work.
-A dual channel oscilloscope, probes and an accurate multimeter are needed for these next steps.
+A dual-channel oscilloscope, probes and an accurate multimeter are needed for these next steps.

 Cartridge Installation & Set-up

-Second last step involves installation of a new cartridge, and carefully setting overhang, azimuth, tracking force, anti-skate and ride height.
+The second last step involves the installation of a new cartridge, and carefully setting overhang, azimuth, tracking force, anti-skate and ride height.

 Cleaning & Finishing Touches